 What we do ...

-Research & User Services offer many forms of research assistance to library users.
+Research Services offers many forms of research assistance (both services and resources) to library users.

 What is a "Reference Collection" and why should you use it?

 The library's Reference Collection contains material both online and in print.
 Sources in the Reference Collection provide you with specialized encyclopedias and dictionaries that focus on terminology from many distinct subject areas.
 Experts in the field are often asked to write the entries.
 These specialized sources can help you define word or concept meanings.
 They are most useful for research papers and reports or just for better understanding of terminology used in course lectures.
 Many sources also provide specialized data, maps and illustrations.

 Examples of print and online sources found in the Reference Collection include: